erick1005/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdelete deletes a directory inside another 10-back changes directory from current to previous 11-list list all files in all directories and subdirectories
+9-firstdirdelete deletes a directory inside another 10-back changes directory from current to previous 11-list list all files in all directories and subdirectories 12-filetype prints the type of the file in folder